 Treace Medical Concepts, Inc. (TMCI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, May 2, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Treace Medical Concepts, Inc. ("Treace Medical" or the "Company") (NASDAQ: TMCI ).
+BENSALEM, Pa., May 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Treace Medical Concepts, Inc. ("Treace Medical" or the "Company") (NASDAQ: TMCI ).

-IF YOU SUFFERED A LOSS ON YOUR TREACE MEDICAL INVESTMENTS, CLICK HERE BEFORE JUNE 10, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TREACE MEDICAL CONCEPTS, INC. (TMCI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 10, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?